SimplySmart-IT/plg_system_sismosflexmodules/README.md

 ## :sparkles: About ##

-**This Plugin is useful to make the positioning for your modules more flexible in your Joomlab4 CMS.**
+**This Plugin is useful to make the positioning for your modules more flexible in your Joomla 4 CMS.**

-:heavy_check_mark: Clone module in different additional positions on the same site\
+:heavy_check_mark: clone module in different additional positions on the same site\
-:heavy_check_mark: Switch position dynamically only for a special template with an alias in your templateDetails.xml\
+:heavy_check_mark: switch position dynamically only for a special template with an alias in your templateDetails.xml\

 &#xa0;